GAURISHTODI/my-Uber-Clone/README.md

 FEATURES:

-(1) Homescreen and Mapscreen, where you can put "Where from?" and "Where To?" data (2) Live Distance and Directions fetched using GCP's API, with marker implementation (3) Live Fare and Time calculation displayed as per distance, duration and other factors (4) Surplus small features:
+(1) Homescreen and Mapscreen, where you can put "Where from?" and "Where To?" data (2) Two nested screens, for further selections.
+(3) Live Distance and Directions fetched using GCP's API, with marker implementation (4) Live Fare and Time calculation displayed as per distance, duration and other factors (5) Surplus small features:

     (i) Implemented React-Redux for creating a central data storage unit (ii) Implemented tailwind-css using tailwind classnames library